telamon/mdpreview/README.md

 * Vi motion keys (`j`, `k`, `G`, `g`)
 * Append detected.
 If the end of the document is being viewed and new contents is appended, mdpreview automatically scrolls to the bottom.
+* Keep-on-top window hint, to keep the preview always on top.

 Installation
 ------------